shidi1985/academic-kickstart/content/post/2021-CSEE-Holomorphic Embedding Two Parts Paper/index.md

 +++
-title = "Our Two-part Paper on Holomorphic Embedding regarding Theoretical and Numerical Convergence has been accepted by CSEE Journal of Power and Energy Systems." date = 2021-02-22T00:00:00
+title = "Our two-part paper on Holomorphic Embedding regarding Theoretical and Numerical Convergence has been accepted by CSEE Journal of Power and Energy Systems." date = 2021-02-22T00:00:00

 # List format.